 What I'm up to these days

 - I'm responsible for the Personal and Cultural Enrichment program (PACE) at McGill University.
-PACE is a forum for exploring topics of interest for social engagement, personal enrichment, to assist in life transitions or to gain practical skills to apply to our daily life.
+PACE is a forum for exploring topics of interest for social engagement, to assist in life transitions or to gain practical skills to apply to our daily life.
 Through PACE, I also work with the McGill Community for Lifelong Learning, a peer-to-peer community of post-retirement learners.

 - My MA is in Educational Studies (Concordia University).
 My thesis research project, Power Up!, was a bike-powered exploration of the intersection of technology, community and self-reliance.

 - I'm an affiliate of the Centre for Oral History and Digital Storytelling at Concordia University and I'm a board member of the Center for Community Organizations (COCo), where I previously worked (2007-2011) as a facilitator and community organizer.

 - This winter 2015 semester, I'll be teaching CPAC102: Topics in Volunteerism and Community Development.
 This course leads students to consider the approaches and practices of local community organizing.
 Participants are introduced to the significance, and critiques, of volunteerism and the impact perpetrated by various local, third sector groups.